 Are you tired of your lawn looking ragged?
 To maintain a lawn that will impress your neighbors and friends, it needs to be renovated every five years or so to keep the grass healthy and competitive against the ever-present barrage of weeds that will encroach on your turf.
-OSU Extension Service Urban Horticulturist shared practical tips for lawn renovation and lawn care to keep your yard looking great.
+Learn practical tips for lawn renovation and lawn care to keep your yard looking great.

 Get clear on your grass goals to know what your lawn will need

-Renovate lawn mid-August – mid-September for best results
+Renovate lawn in the spring or fall for best results

 Remove unwanted weeds first